Learn about your audition process here.

 Orchestral Performance Program: Bassoon, Cello, Clarinet, Flute, Violin, and Viola

-A recorded audition does not replace prescreening.
+Please note that a recorded audition does not replace prescreening.
 If your major requires prescreening, you must submit prescreening videos in order to be considered for an audition.

-120 Claremont Avenue
+130 Claremont Avenue

 New York, New York 10027